dcos/dcos/packages/adminrouter/extra/src/README.md

     * `type`: a list which defines whether the subtests defined in the `tests` dict can be run on `master` or `agent` or both (both keys are present in the list then).
-* each subtest entry is a dictionary itself with at least one key:
+* each subtest entry is a dictionary itself.
+There has to be at least one subtest entry.
-  `enabled`.
-If it is equal to `false` then the test is skipped/not executed.
 * at the time of writing this text, following subtests are supported:
   * `are_response_headers_ok`
     * calls `generic_response_headers_verify_test` generic test underneath